 What are short chain fatty acids?

-Short chain fatty acids (SCFAs) are substances which are released when your good bacteria digests fiber in your gut.
-SCFAs make your gut more acidic, which in turn promotes the growth of good bacteria, thereby, preventing gut dysbiosis5.
+Short chain fatty acids (SCFAs) are substances which are released when your good bacteria digests fibre in your gut.
+SCFAs make your gut more acidic, which in turn promotes the growth of good bacteria, thereby, supporting healthy gut microbial composition.

 Your gut bacteria mainly produce the SCFAs acetate, butyrate and propionate.
 These SCFAs have other health benefits, besides balancing bacterial levels within the gut, such as:

-Digestive disorders such as IBS are becoming increasingly common, with an estimated one in five people in Western countries to be living with digestive symptoms!
-Believe it or not, studies have shown that consuming sufficient daily fiber eases symptoms in patients with digestive disorders, through mechanisms involving increased production of the SCFA, butyrate6.
+Believe it or not, studies have shown that consuming sufficient daily fibre helps maintaining healthy digestive functions, through mechanisms involving increased production of the SCFA, butyrate.

 Healthy weight management and blood sugar balance

-As you’ve seen, having a well-balanced bacteria produces a healthy variety of SCFAs – and, one of the wonderful results is easier weight management.
-SCFAs have shown to assist with both blood sugar stability and the balance of hunger and satiety hormones.
-Blood sugar stability is a major determinant of healthy weight status, while the added effect of regulating hunger hormones and helping you to feel fuller, sooner creates a double-edged sword against obesity and chronic illnesses.
-In fact, one study demonstrated that increasing SCFAs through daily prebiotic fiber consumption resulted in a direct improvement in appetite along with a reduction in overall weight and body fat7.
+As you’ve seen, having a well-balanced bacteria produces a healthy variety of SCFAs – and, one of the wonderful results is maintaining a healthy weight.
+SCFAs have shown to support both healthy blood sugar stability and the balance of hunger and satiety hormones.
+Healthy blood sugar stability is a major determinant of healthy weight status, while the added effect of regulating hunger hormones and helping you to feel fuller for longer.
+In fact, one study demonstrated that increasing SCFAs through daily prebiotic fibre consumption resulted in a direct improvement in appetite along with maintaining a normal energy consumption.

-Research has shown that increased SCFA levels, such as acetate, are correlated with improved markers of heart health, such as blood lipids8.
-With cardiovascular disease being a leading killer today, focusing on natural, preventative methods for improving heart health is essential.
+Research has shown that increased SCFA levels, such as acetate, are correlated with healthful markers of heart health, such as blood lipids.

 How to Balance Gut Bacteria and Boost Your SCFAs!

-As mentioned earlier, a high fiber diet is one of the best ways to balance gut bacteria and boost SCFA production.
-However, according to statistics, the majority of people are not getting enough fiber!
+As mentioned earlier, a high fibre diet is one of the best ways to balance gut bacteria and boost SCFA production.
+However, according to statistics, the majority of people are not getting enough fibre!